Akshat927/Disney/README.md

 Utilized the TMDB API to fetch and display movie data, enabling users to explore a wide range of movies.
 Note: The TMDB API requires the use of a VPN for access in some regions due to geo-restrictions.

-Utilized the TMDB API to fetch and display movie data, enabling users to explore a wide range of movies.
-Note: The TMDB API requires the use of a VPN for access in some regions due to geo-restrictions.

-This addition informs users of the potential need for a VPN when accessing the TMDB API, depending on their location**